 Electronics technicians help design, develop, test, manufacture, install, and repair electrical and electronic equipment.
 They may be involved in the product development process, quality testing, problem solving or installation, adjustment and reparation.

 Electronic field representatives work for manufacturers, wholesalers or retailers in consumer or industrial product advising on installation, operation, and maintenance.
 They may also be involved in product training including writing the specification and operation manuals.

-As a Quantity Surveyor you calculate a budget based on client requirements, then prepare detailed estimates for each stage of construction as the project develops.
+Quantity surveyors calculate a budget based on client requirements, then prepare detailed estimates for each stage of construction as the project develops.
 The role includes studying building plans, measuring and estimating material and labour costs, preparing feasibility studies, managing payments for contractors and suppliers and offering financial advice to clients.

-As an Architectural Technician your skills and technical know-how transform vision into workable design.
-Your days are spent planning, designing and advising on the construction and alteration of buildings.
+Architectural Technicians use their skills and technical know-how to transform vision into workable design.
+They spend their days planning, designing and advising on the construction and alteration of buildings.
 This could entail inspecting proposed building sites, discussing ideas, local authority requirements and constraints with clients, creating designs and preparing drawings for houses and other buildings, specifying materials, applying for appropriate building and resource consents, and overseeing a project to its conclusion.